noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ## Arrest and interrogation scenes
 ***Show 0:31:17 where they were manipulated into giving false confessions***
 ### Description
 These scenes show the footage recorded of the boy's interrogation, manipulation and false confessions.
-We are shown the lies and
+We are shown th**e lies and**

 ### Techniques